ScottyLabs/tartanhacks-backend/README.md

 that your code is formatted correctly by running `npm run lint`

 ## Testing
-We are using Mocha for testing.
+We are using Jest for testing.

 For any functions or endpoints you write, please write the appropriate tests in the `tests` folder.
 Before committing, please make sure that all tests